ppy/osu-wiki/news/2021-02-01-project-loved-january-2021.md

 146 BPM, 4:01 | 8.18★\
 *description written by [-Kazu-](https://osu.ppy.sh/users/920861)*

-The first in the list of candidates for the Loved section for 2021 is no other than Ignite, a beatmap made by Skull Kid in collaboration with 7_7 which features a somewhat common speed map to todays standards but that is heavily emphasized by the gameplay-focused mapping style that both Skull Kid and 7_7 have as a trademark, resulting in a very comfortable map even for its double bpm style mapping and very complicated streams by the end.
-It all blends together to make one of the most exciting "boss songs" that are for sure hyping up any scenario this map is played in.
+The first in the list of candidates for the Loved section of 2021 is no other than *Ignite*, a beatmap made by Skull Kid in collaboration with 7_7 which features a speedy but heavily gameplay-focused mapping style that both Skull Kid and 7_7 have as a trademark, resulting in a very comfortable map even for its double-BPM style and very complicated streams by the end.
+It all blends together to make one of the most exciting "boss songs" that are for sure going to hype up any scenario this map is played in.

 [![](/wiki/shared/news/2021-02-01-project-loved-january-2021/taiko/2-berserkerz-warfare-345.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})